RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

       difop_recv_port: 60023                      #The port number used for receiving lidar difop packets
       msop_send_port: 60022                       #The port number which the msop packets will be send to
       difop_send_port: 60023                      #The port number which the difop packets will be send to
-      packets_send_ip: 127.0.0.1                  #The ip address which the lidar packets will be send to
+      packet_send_ip: 127.0.0.1                   #The ip address which the lidar packets will be send to
   - driver:
-      lidar_type: RSBP           #The lidar type, must be set correctly
+      lidar_type: RSBP             #The lidar type - RS16,RS32,RSBP,RS128
       frame_id: /rslidar           #The frame id of message
       device_ip: 192.168.1.200     #The device ip address
       msop_port: 1990              #The mosp port of lidar,default is 6699